 The word crypto comes from the Greek word kruptos meaning “hidden.”
 When used to describe cryptocurrency the term is somewhat inaccurate, because for something to be hidden it must first exist.

-In many ways, cryptocurrencies, or as I prefer to call them “cyber-cryptos,” are similar to the legal tender fiat currency they claim to remedy, in that they only exist on a computer generated ledger.
-It matters little if it’s the US dollar or the AU dollar or the Yen, only a fraction of the “money” we are told is in circulation, actual exists in tangible paper or coin, therefore the majority of circulating fiat legal tender currency is non-existent, just like cyber-cryptos.
+In many ways, cryptocurrencies, or as I prefer to call them “cyber-cryptos,” are similar to the legal tender fiat currency they claim to remedy, in that they only exist as a blip on a computer generated ledger.
+It matters little if it’s the US dollar, the AU dollar or the Yen, only a fraction of the “money” we are told is in circulation, actually exists in tangible paper or coin, therefore the majority of circulating fiat legal tender currency is totally non-existent, just like crypto currency.

 To be clear, the Bitcoin is a non-existent coin.
-You can’t put a Ethereum in your pocket, nor will you ever find a Factom in your leather wallet and you can’t save MaidSafe or Ripple in a jar, because these currencies don’t exist in the real world.
-They are not tangible and void of intrinsic value.
-They only exist in cyberspace and in your imagination, just like ledger fiat currency.
+You can’t put an Ethereum in your pocket, nor will you ever find a Factom in your leather wallet and you can’t save MaidSafe or Ripple in a jar, because these currencies are not tangible, are void of intrinsic value, and don't physically exist in the real world.

-So, as a currency and medium of exchange, with no intrinsic value or tangibility, in my book cyber- cryptos fail to impress, but as a speculative investment ?
+So, as a currency and medium of exchange, with no intrinsic value or tangibility, in my estimation cryptos fail to impress, but as a speculative investment?
 That’s a different story.
-So now our focus shifts to the real reason why a significant section of the public scramble for cryptos.
+So now our focus shifts to the real reason why a significant section of the public scramble for cryptos, and that is: the hope that it’s the “get rich quick” saviour many have been waiting for.

 When a crypto collapses and vanishes into the cyberspace abyss, it leaves no trace.
 Well, that’s not quite true.
-You can always find the misery stories, because when the value of the cyber-crypto goes to 0%, holders of the crypto not only loose any money they spent buying their preferred non- existent crypto, but because cryptos possess no intrinsic value, the accumulated “capital growth” they thought was their asset, also vanishes.
-Everyone knows before they get involved in their favorite crypto that the “currency” is non-existent, yet they “cash up and step up” to take their share of the invisible vapor.
+You can always find the misery stories, because when the value of the crypto goes to 0%, holders of the crypto not only lose any money they spent buying their preferred non- existent crypto, but because cryptos possess no intrinsic value, the accumulated “capital growth” they thought was their asset, also vanishes.
+Everyone knows before they get involved in their favourite crypto that the “currency” is non-existent, yet they “cash up and step up” to take their share of the invisible vapour.
 It’s a bit silly when you think about it.

-With so many new cyber-crypto’s on the market and no doubt 1,000’s more to come, from a speculative investment point of view, people can only hope that they are backing the right horse in the crypto race because when the race is over, for many, there won’t be a horse in their stable, or even a stable, or a jockey, nor a pile on manure for the garden.
-Just a bookie with the latest cyber- crypto looking for fresh punters wanting to switch their cyber-crypto fiat currency into one of the latest hidden alternatives.
+With so many new crypto’s on the market, and no doubt thousands more to come, from a speculative investment point of view, people can only hope that they are backing the right horse in the crypto race because when the race is over, for many, there won’t be a horse in their stable, or even a stable, or a jockey, nor a pile of manure for the garden.
+Just a bookie with the latest crypto looking for fresh punters wanting to switch their fiat currency into one of the latest hidden crypto alternatives.

 As a speculative investment, crypto’s are up there with the best of them, but in the current economy and with the political, military and social uncertainties on the world stage, I’m not convinced that now is the time for anything but asset protection and prudent investment strategy.